-Tinka is also focusing on long-term permitting requirements for a future mine development at Ayawilca.
-An extended permit is required to cover additional drill targets which lie outside of the current permit area, and those documents will be filed soon.
-Potentially favorable sites for future mine-related infrastructure such as tailings, power, and water are currently being reviewed.
-In addition access agreement extensions with the local communities are in progress.
+Tinka is focusing on long-term permitting requirements for a future mine development at Ayawilca.
+An extended permit is required to cover additional drill targets which lie outside of the current permit area, and those documents are expected to be filed soon.
+Access agreement extensions with the local communities are also in progress.